Know something about this song or lyrics?

 On the way back home from school

-And the leaves fall one by one by one by one
+And the leaves fall one by one

-Call the autumn time a fool
+And call the autumn time a fool

-Yeah baby my tongue gets tied
+Yeah, my t-tongue gets tied

-Every every every time I try to speak
+Every, every, every time I try to speak

 My tongue gets tied